 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
-The Company's credit risk is primarily attributable to Cash.
+The Company's credit risk is primarily attributable to cash and receivables.
 Cash is held within major Canadian, Barbadian, and Australian chartered banks.
+The risk is managed as cash is held by quality financial institutions as determined by rating agencies.
+Management believes that it's credit risk is not significant.
+The receivables balances are owed by the governemnts of Australia and Canada and the related credit risk is not considered to be significant.